Avia Solutions Group: A mathematical approach

 04 / 08 / 2020

-Gediminas Ziemelis, Chairman of the Board at Avia Solutions Group
+Gediminas Ziemelis, chair of the board, Avia Solutions Group

 Gediminas Ziemelis, chairman of Avia Solutions Group (ASG), has some advice for a young entrepreneur in today’s disrupted aviation industry: “Be careful about signing a long-term contract with aircraft or facility owners, because the market is dynamic and changing dramatically, and today’s pandemic shows that.”